ED injection therapy starts with a supervised in-office test dose, technique training, and a clear emergency plan.

 What the visit should clarify

-A useful visit for erection injection therapy should review pill response and safety, injection training, dose titration, and the patient's goals before a plan is chosen.
+A useful visit for intracavernosal injection therapy should review pill response and safety, supervised test dose, injection training, and the patient's goals before a plan is chosen.

 For medical searches, a page should not replace a diagnosis.
 It should help the patient understand what to bring, what questions to ask, and why the answer may change after exam, labs, imaging, or cystoscopy.